Interim RTE boss apologises for ‘drip-feed’ of information

 Fianna Fail senator Malcolm Byrne, a member of the committee, said Tubridy and his agent should appear in a public hearing.

-Irish prime minister Leo Varadkar said it had to be established if RTE executives were deliberately misleading parliamentary committees or just providing information that turned out to be wrong.
+Irish premier Leo Varadkar said it had to be established if RTE executives were deliberately misleading parliamentary committees or just providing information that turned out to be wrong.

 He said barter accounts were used regularly within the media industry and there was no issue about that.

-Taoiseach Leo Varadkar described the revelations of further RTE “barter” accounts as a “disquieting development”.
+The Taoiseach described the revelations of further RTE barter accounts as a “disquieting development”.

 “It’s essential that public trust in RTE is restored following the revelations of the past few weeks and the Government has agreed to proposals for a root-and-branch examination of RTE,” he told the Dail.